pmhsfelix/kotlin-coroutines/docs/index.md

 1025 [main] INFO intro - main ended
 ```

-Notice how the `main` function only ends after the suspendible function completely terminate (i.e. prints `result is 42`).
+Notice how the `main` function only ends after the suspending function completely terminate (i.e. prints `result is 42`).

-Until now, and based solely on this simple example, all this suspendible mechanics may seem a rather complex way to achieve something that could be done using a simple callback.
+Until now, and based solely on this simple example, all this suspending mechanics may seem a rather complex way to achieve something that could be done using a simple callback.
-However, the advantage of the coroutine mechanism starts to be apparent when the suspendible functions is more than just an unconditional sequence of steps, such as the following example.
+However, the advantage of the coroutine mechanism starts to be apparent when the suspending functions is more than just an unconditional sequence of steps, such as the following example.

 ```kotlin
 suspend fun suspendFunctionWithDelayAndALoopWithConditionalLogic(a: Int, b: Int): Int {